sberdevices/vps-sdk-unity/README.md

 # VPS SDK (Unity3D)

-This is **Visual Positioning System** SDK for Unity engine.
+This is **Visual Positioning System** SDK for Unity3D engine.
 Main features are:
 - High-precision global user position localization for your AR apps
 - Easy to use public API and prefabs
 - Supports Android and iOS target platforms